memespring/wiki-platformland-content/adoption.md

 ## Growing within an organsiation

 Once a platform or register has been adoption bny one team in an organisation, it is likely that others will adopt it too.
-This is partly because of trust, partly because any contractural problems will likely haev been solved.
+This is partly because of trust, partly because any contractural problems will likely have been solved.

+Find the people in the organsition who will champion the use of the platform/register and make them the hero.

 ## Feature requests